Feature guide

 - •See aggregated thrifter pings + demand signals so you know what’s drawing interest.

-- •Instagram auto-feed (coming soon) — connect your IG and your latest posts appear on your location pages.
+- •Connect your Instagram account so your latest posts appear on your location pages automatically.

 - •Appear in map search + filter results across the entire Cloth Goblin platform.